hazelcast/hazelcast-go-client/README.md

 [For more details](https://github.com/hazelcast/hazelcast-go-client/tree/master/sample/helloworld)

 ## 1.4.
 Basic Configuration
-If you are using Hazelcast IMDG and Go Client on the same computer, generally default configuration just works.
+If you are using Hazelcast IMDG and Go client on the same computer, generally default configuration just works.
 This is great for trying out the client.
 However, if you run the client on a different computer than any of the cluster members, you may need to do some simple configuration such as specifying the member addresses.